 We are also members of the Boarding Schools Association, CIFE (the professional association of independent sixth form colleges) and AEGIS, the Association for the Education and Guardianship of International Students.
 RIC is a Good Schools Guide School.

-Rochester Independent College’s last full inspection by the Independent Schools Inspectorate was in November 2018.
+Rochester Independent College’s last full inspection covering both educational quality and compliance was in November 2018.

 The quality of student achievement, academic and otherwise was judged to be ‘good’ and the quality of personal development ‘excellent’.